particle-iot/compile-action/AUTO_VERSION.md

 ### Continuous Versioning

-This example workflow runs on every push to the `main` branch in the specified paths.
+This workflow automatically increments the product firmware version on every push to the `main` branch in the specified paths.

 Every merged pull request or commit pushed to `main` will trigger a new release.